 - Meet assessment requirements

-Upon admission to the College, students desiring the Radiologic Technology program will be placed in the Health Care Science certificate while working on program admission requirements.
+Upon admission to the College, students desiring the Radiologic Technology program will be placed in the Health Care Management Degree while working on program admission requirements.
 Acceptance into the Radiologic Technology program is a competitive selection process which is based on the GPA of prerequisite courses and the score on the PSB Health Occupations Aptitude Examination.

 Applicants must meet general admissions requirements, as well as the following minimum requirements.
 Meeting minimum requirements does not guarantee admission into the program.
 The student must successfully complete BIOL 2113, BIOL 2113L, BIOL 2114, BIOL 2114L,MATH 1111, ENGL 1101, and SPCH 1101 with a minimum grade of C in conjunction with a minimum 3.0 GPA.